-- Hemoglobin, that makes up your red blood cells, are involved in regulating acid-base (pH) balance in the body.
+- Hemoglobin, that makes up your red blood cells, is involved in regulating acid-base (pH) balance in the body.

-- Assists in transporting nutrients such as vitamins, minerals, blood sugar, oxygen, and cholesterol.
+- Help transport nutrients such as vitamins, minerals, blood sugar, oxygen, and cholesterol.

 Protein is very important for a healthy body.
-Protein, however, consumes a large amount of energy for digestion therefore also burns more calories.
-In the case where there is not enough fat or carbohydrate in the diet then the body will break down skeletal muscle protein in order to compensate.
+Protein, however, consumes a large amount of energy for digestion, therefore also burns more calories.
+When there is not enough fat or carbohydrate in the diet, the body will break down skeletal muscle protein in order to compensate.
 A minimum protein intake recommendation for healthy people is 0.8g/kg, however, your lifestyle and health state determine the need for protein.
 Daily calorie recommendation for protein.

-Lipids, supply the most calories for the body and brain.
-Similar to carbohydrates fats are also made up of carbon, hydrogen, and oxygen.
-In comparison, carbohydrates fats have a higher hydrogen ratio and thus provides a higher calorie (9kcal) intake per gram.
+Lipids supply the most calories for the body and brain.
+Similar to carbohydrates, fats are also made up of carbon, hydrogen, and oxygen.
+In comparison, carbohydrates and fats have a higher hydrogen ratio and thus provide a higher calorie (9kcal) intake per gram.
 There are four important types of lipids: fats, waxes, phospholipids, and steroids.

 Fats are larger molecules composed of 3 fatty acids and 1 glycerol backbone.
 Most dietary fats are in the form of triglycerides.
 Excess fat is reserved in adipose tissue and is metabolized once the body has exhausted its carbohydrate reserve.
 Oils are a type of fat.
 We are familiar with the different types of fats that we consume daily in various forms of fats known as saturated, trans fats, unsaturated, polyunsaturated, and monounsaturated.
 Fats are naturally present in avocados, meats, fatty fish, nuts, cheese, eggs, and chia seeds.

-Waxes are similar to fats but are found in plants mostly, that help them protect themselves.
+Waxes are like fats but found in plants mostly, that help them protect themselves.
 Ever see water droplets on leaves and how it does not get absorbed well that wax.
 It is what gives plants that the shiny coat you often see.

 Phospholipids are important.
 These are the main structural component of all cell membranes.
 The type of fats you consume will affect the makeup of the membrane.

 Steroids are different in structure from the other lipids.
-The most important and common steroid is cholesterol, which is what testosterone and estrogen, male and female hormones are made up of.
+The most important and common steroid is cholesterol, which is what testosterone and estrogen, male and female hormones, comprise.
 It is also important for bile acids, which help digest fats and is needed to make vitamin D.

 Fats have had a bad reputation for a very long time and the low-fat diets are behind us now.
 So, it is time to embrace fats.
 Fats are essential to our health and the proper functions of our brain and body.
 The type of fat you eat is important because not all fat is created equal.
 Good fat promotes good health.